-The scope of work to which the Grant relates is to be agreed prior to Grant approval.
-However, if the work done does not comply with the scope of work, or the resource consent or conservation principles as outlined in the ICOMOS Charter, the Council reserves the right to reduce the amount of the Grant paid or to withdraw the Grant entirely.
+The scope of work to which the grant relates is to be agreed prior to grant approval.
+However, if the work done does not comply with the scope of work, or the resource consent or conservation principles as outlined in the ICOMOS (NZ) Charter, the Council reserves the right to reduce the amount of the grant paid or to withdraw the grant entirely.

-In some instances a Heritage Grant application for urgent work may be submitted on time but the processing of the application and hence of Grant approval may be delayed.
+In some instances a Heritage Incentive Grant application for urgent work may be submitted on time but the processing of the application and hence of the grant approval may be delayed.
 If the scope of work has been agreed, the applicant may choose to continue with the work.
-However the Grant will only be paid if and when it is approved by the Community, Recreation and Culture Committee (for Grants up to \$100,000) or the Council (for Grants over \$100,000).
-Accordingly, as there is no guarantee that the Grant will be approved the owner in commencing work before the Grant is approved takes a risk as to the outcome of the approval process.
+However the grant will only be paid if and when it is approved by the Committee (for grants up to \$150,000) or the Council (for grants over \$150,000).
+Accordingly, as there is no guarantee that the grant will be approved the owner in commencing work before the grant is approved takes a risk as to the outcome of the approval process.